- Ingram School of Nursing

 Graduate Certificates and Graduate Diplomas in Nurse Practitioner

 Applicants must hold a bachelor’s degree in nursing and a master’s degree in nursing comparable to McGill (the bachelor program must have a minimum of 66 credits including 12 credits in the biological sciences) with a minimum CGPA of 3.2 on a 4.0 scale required.
-Prior to entry, applicants are required to have a minimum of two years of experience in Canada in the specialty area over the previous five years.
+Prior to entry, applicants are required to have a minimum of 3,600 hours of experience in Canada in the specialty area over the previous five years.

 Students in the Nurse Practitioner program are required to hold a “carte de stage” allowing them to participate in the required clinical practicum at the end of the second year of the program.
 The “carte de stage” is granted by the Quebec Order of Nurses (Ordre des infirmières et infirmiers du Québec – OIIQ) to Nurse Practitioner candidates that are licensed in Quebec.